Sketch838328/dp/README.md

 Step 3: Downloading the File
 Type the following command into the command prompt, replacing "#" with the specific number of the file you wish to download:

-curl https://raw.githubusercontent.com/apk-93/daa/main/#.ex -o filename.ex
+curl https://raw.githubusercontent.com/apk-93/daa/main/#.txt -o filename.txt

 This command will download the file to the specified location with the specified name.

 Example: To download the file "1b.py" and save it as "new.py", the command would be:

-curl https://raw.githubusercontent.com/apk-93/daa/main/file.text -o new.text
+curl https://raw.githubusercontent.com/apk-93/daa/main/file.txt -o new.txt

 Note: The above example is provided for demonstration purposes and may not be applicable to your use case.